bauripalash/article-archive/tech/2018-07-26-Webdev-On-Android.md

 ## Part 1 (A) : Coding

-If you already know or just learnt web programming languages such as JavaScript and Markup languages such as HTML , you can start coding amazing websites , web apps now.
+If you already know or just learnt web programming languages such as JavaScript and Markup languages such as HTML, you can start coding amazing websites, web apps now.

-Here Are some best Code Editors for Android,
+Here Are some best Code Editors for Android:

 ### • AIDE Web